Danielfordd/consider_the_drink/readme.md

 ## User Favorites
 ***
-A logged in user is able to favorite cocktails on a cocktail's detail page and see that they have favorited the cocktail on any time that cocktail card is displayed.
+A logged in user is able to favorite cocktails on a cocktail's detail page and see that they have favorited the cocktail on any page that contains the given cocktail card.

 ![](gifs/ctd_cocktail__favorite.gif)

 When a user clicks the heart (favorite icon) an api call is sent to the Django API function change_favorite.
-First the function checks if there is an entry in the favcocktails database and if there is the it deletes the entry.
-After deleting it responds "False".
+First the function checks if there is an entry in the favcocktails database and if there is, the function deletes the entry and sends the response "False".
 If there is no entry it creates an entry and responds "True"

 ```bash
     exists = FavCocktail.objects.filter(cocktail=cocktailId, user=userId)